What Exactly Is Data Lineage

 The third generation of platforms developed as highly distributed teams, in different parts of the world and on different networks needed to work together.
 Modern version control systems, dominated by Subversion and Git, introduced “atomic commits” which lets developers check in all their code then merge differences with other versions later.
 This made the platforms infinitely more scalable.

 Fourth generation systems handle binary data much more easily than third generation systems.
-While on the backend, Git stores data in its own object database, with blobs, trees, commits and annotated tags, that database can’t handle a massive amount of video, audio, images and text.
+While on the backend, Git stores data in its own object database, with blobs, trees, commits and annotated tags, that database can’t handle a massive amount of video, audio, images and text – the unstructured data that comprises 80% of the data being collected by modern organizations.
 There are a few key reasons for its challenges with larger datasets.

 The first reason is that Git replicates a repository locally to a developer’s workstation or laptop, pulling it down from the Git server or a cloud service like Github.
 Local replication works well for most use cases, because it saves a developer when they lose networking connectivity and it reduces lag, but it’s utterly unrealistic to try to replicate gigabytes or petabytes of data locally.
 The network couldn’t handle it and there simply wouldn’t be enough space on a local laptop to store it all.